 - Democratic: We believe design matters to society, its well-being and progress, and our common sanity

 - Humanistic: We believe design must care for people, at all levels, in their common and individual everyday, and for the environment as the habitat for human activity

-Maja Popovic: Architect M.Arch.
-(Master of Architecture, Academy of Architecture Amsterdam, 2011).
-Bachelor of Design (Interior Architecture, Academy of Applied Arts Utrecht, Holland 2005).
-Co-Curator at Copenhagen Architecture Festival (2015 - 2018).
-Team member at Failed Architecture research platform Amsterdam (2012 - 2017).
-Urban Incubator Association Belgrade (Project leader, Architect, Researcher 2013 - 14).
+Maja Popovic: Architect, Co-Curator at Copenhagen Architecture Festival and team member at Failed Architecture research platform Amsterdam.
+Urban Incubator Association Belgrade (Project leader, Architect, Researcher 2013 - 14) Master of Architecture (Academy of Architecture Amsterdam), Bachelor of Design (Interior Architecture, Academy of Applied Arts Utrecht).
 With DIS since 2017.

 Reading material for studio will be distributed by the studio faculty on Canvas.